jmsck55/ed_macro/README.md

 Make a Euphoria v3.1.1 version of ed_macro.ex for DOS and early Windows.
 Make a separate 64-bit version as well.

+- [x] DOS32, Win32, and Win64 work with limited support for some features.

 Make a Web version of ed_macro for Chrome like modern browsers.
 Record touch and mouse clicks and keyboard and button clicks.

 Try to limit its functionality so that it won't become a killer app.